GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Individual business rules per field are listed across each of the fields in below table.

-ID can be obtained through getAuthorizedPartyList
+* Note: ID can be obtained through getAuthorizedPartyList

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------